Marbventa/matsim-berlin/src/main/java/org/matsim/run/linTimVehicleCirculation/RLTVC_Documentation.md

 <br>
 <i>transitSchedule</i> is a MATSim TransitSchedule.<br>
 <i>network</i> is a MATSim Network.<br>
-<i>conversionMapVecIdToLinTimLineId</i> contains a mapping of MATSim VehicleIDs with their corresponding integer of LinTim line ID.<br>
+<i>conversionMapVecIdToLinTimLineId</i> contains a mapping of MATSim VehicleIDs with their corresponding Integer of LinTim line ID.<br>
-<i>conversionMapOfStop</i> is a map which contains the coordinates of every TransitRouteStop in a network and an integer representing these coordinates.<br>
+<i>conversionMapOfStop</i> is a map which contains the coordinates of every TransitRouteStop in a network and an Integer representing these coordinates.<br>
 <i>isMetropolitianArea</i> is a Boolean set to true, if the network should be split into different transit-modes.<br>
 <i>predefinedFilter</i> is a String giving information about how the TransitRoutes should be filtered.
 Expected is "mode", currently no alternative is implemented.<br>
 <i>limitToGrossraumBerlin</i>is a Boolean set to true, if buses should be split into running inside and running outside of Berlin.<br>
-<i>filterObject</i> defines the transport-mode which should be exported.<br>
+<i>filterObject</i> defines the transport mode which should be exported.<br>
 <i>matsimConversionExportDir</i> is the path to the conversion directory.<br>
 <br>
 <p align="justify">This function creates the Edge file for LinTim, the resulting file contains a link in every row.
 The function iterates through every selected TransitRoute and creates an ordered Map of TransitRoutes by their occupancy in the TransitRoute, first Stop is the first entry of the Map, last Stop the last entry with the key equal to the position in the TransitRoute.</p>
 <p align = "justify">After the function iterates through this newly created Map, skipping the first entry.
 The LinTimEdge consists of an ID, which is increased after each new entry in the  Map of every LinTim Edge.
-The from stop is the entry integer from the Coordinates corresponding to the TransitRouteStop of the previous map entry of all ordered TransitRouteStops, the toStop is the  equivalent of the currentTransitRouteStop.
+The from stop is the entry Integer from the Coordinates corresponding to the TransitRouteStop of the previous map entry of all ordered TransitRouteStops, the toStop is the  equivalent of the currentTransitRouteStop.
 Headway is always set to 5, since it is the default in LinTim.
 Both bounds are equal, they are determined by the arrival - departure offset from the corresponding TransitRouteStops. </p>
 <p align="justify">If the combination of the fromStop and toStop are not yet contained in the key set of Map of all LinTim edges, a new entry is added.
 If however the entry already exists, it is replaced, if the bound is bigger then the previous bound.</p>
 <p align="justify">To the already created edges another Map of edges is added, which ensure the usability of the created network.
-These edges combine every LinTim stop with a node, even if the travel-duration is the maximum value of integers.
+These edges combine every LinTim stop with a node, even if the travel-duration is the maximum value of Integers.
 Otherwise, it is not ensured, that a every node may be able to be reached from any other node.</p>
 <p align="justify">The resulting Map is then used to create a List which is turned into the Edge file.</p>
 <details>
 <summary>Design Choice</summary>